stopsack/khsmisc/README.md

     for event counts, person-time, incidence rates, and cumulative incidence.
-  - **Functions for figures:** `stripplot` for box/whiskers plots overlaid the a dot plot of all data points
+  - **Functions for figures:** `stripplot` for box/whiskers plots overlaid the a dot plot of all data points; `corrmat` for correlation matrices

 # An analysis example: TCGA `BLCA`